 Video of the Day

-After receiving the general certification, a trainer or instructor can pursue additional continuing education in courses like Youth Fitness or Youth Strength Training through the American Council on Exercise.
-With the combination of a general certification and additional continuing education, you can feel confident that your instructor has the knowledge needed to guide your child through almost any type of exercise program.
+After receiving the general certification, a trainer or instructor can pursue additional continuing education in courses like youth fitness or youth strength training.
+With the combination of a general certification and additional continuing education, trainers have the knowledge needed to guide children through almost any type of exercise program.

-Instructors can choose to pursue certifications geared to a specific type of exercise or activity for kids.
+Instructors can also choose to pursue certifications geared to a specific type of exercise or activity for kids.
 Examples of specific certifications for youth fitness are Zumbatomic and YogaFit Kids.
-These certifications focus on a particular type of class, and limit the types of fitness the instructor can teach.
+These certifications focus on a particular type of class, and limit the types of fitness classes the instructor can teach.

 For instance, Zumbatomic instructors know how to teach a Latin-dance inspired workout routine for children, but they may not have received training in weights or other fitness programs.
 Instructors with specific certifications aren't necessarily required to have general fitness certification.

 The highest-quality certifications are typically offered by organizations that are accredited by the National Commission for Certifying Agencies, or NCCA.
 Some of the most well-known organizations that have received this accreditation include the National Strength and Conditioning Association (NSCA), the American Council on Exercise (ACE), the American College of Sports Medicine (ACSM), the National Academy of Sports Medicine (NASM) and the Cooper Institute.